YacineOuhrouche/Circuits_Repo/Analog_Circuits/RF_Communication/Signal_Routing/RF_Switch/README.md

 > A basic switch with one input and one output, used to connect or disconnect the signal path.

-- ⚙️ **How it works**:
-  The SPST switch either allows or blocks the signal flow between the input and output, functioning as an **ON/OFF switch**.

 - 📡 **Applications**:
   - Simple signal path control
   - Antenna switching in basic systems